ahmedfgad/GeneticAlgorithmPython/README.md

 - Random
 - Tournament

 More types will be added in the future.
-You can also ask for supporting more types by opening an issue in the project.
+You can also ask for supporting more types by opening an issue in the [GitHub project](https://github.com/ahmedfgad/GeneticAlgorithmPython) associated with the library: https://github.com/ahmedfgad/GeneticAlgorithmPython

 ## For More Information